When it comes to daily step count, does getting 10,000 steps a day really matter?

 The reason most fitness trackers use 10k as the goal step count is that you are more likely to have also logged about 5 miles and 30 minutes of exercise, which aligns with the CDC’s recommendation of 150 minutes of moderate exercise each week.

-Now, exercise does not always equate movement, but I’ll save that for next week’s article 😜
+Now, exercise does not always equate movement, but I’ll save that for another time 😜

 BUT, with that being said, shooting for 10k steps means that you probably aren’t sitting at your desk all day.